ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Biological nitrogen fixation for soybeans
 ''''''''''''''''''''''''''''''''''''''''''
-Biological N fixation for soybeans is calculated by the fixation and uptake of nitrogen module (Chapter :numref:`rst_FUN`).
-Unlike natural vegetation, where a fraction of the vegetation are N fixers, all soybeans are treated as N fixers.
+Biological N fixation for soybeans is calculated by the fixation and uptake of nitrogen module (Chapter :numref:`rst_FUN`) and is the same as N fixation in natural vegetation.
+Unlike natural vegetation, where a fraction of each pft are N fixers, all soybeans are treated as N fixers.

 .. _Latitude vary base tempereature for growing degree days: